By Dr. Rebecca Maidansky

-- Your muscles are tight, not weak.
 If your pelvic floor muscles are weak, great, kegels may be for you.
 If your pelvic floor muscles are tight and spasmed, not great, kegels may not be for you.
 “Tightness” in the pelvic floor means spasms in this group of muscles.
-Tightness in these muscles can contribute to painful sex, urinary incontinence and urgency, painful cramping, difficulty emtpying your bladder, tailbone pain and more.
+Tightness in these muscles can contribute to painful sex, urinary incontinence, and urgency, painful cramping, difficulty emptying your bladder, tailbone pain, and more.
 If your muscles are tight, the last thing you want is to contract them over and over by doing a bunch of kegels.

 So keep in mind, if you experience pelvic floor dysfunction and you have been “doing your kegels” for the past few days, weeks, months or years, they may not be serving you.

 Misconception #3: Urinary incontinence is an expected part of pregnancy, parenthood, or aging

 Did you know that urinary incontinence occurs in up to 25% of female high school athletes?
 Did you know research shows this may start even earlier, in middle school gym classes?
 While this number increases to about 50% in postpartum folks, it’s important to note that leakage should never be considered an “expected” part of life.